livstella/mefit/README.md

 - All decisions made are written on the projects Trello board
 - All tasks are delegated through Trello
 - GitHub
-  - Main branch are a protected branch and need to pass Netlify checks and minimum 2 reviews
+  - Main branch is a protected branch and need to pass Netlify checks and minimum 2 reviews
   - We solve our own merge conflicts before asking for reviews on out Pull Request

 ### MVP